Kaushikpatnaik/Kaushikpatnaik.github.io/about.md

 Surfing the latent space of models.
 Interested in AI and deep learning.

 Two things I want to pursue in my career:
-1) Work on LLMs that are are coherent, consistent, factual and deeply personalized
+* Work on LLMs that are are coherent, consistent, factual and deeply personalized
-2) Work on agents that interact and continously learn
+* Work on agents, robots that interact and continously learn

 All opinions on this site are mine alone.